Part II

 If you cannot feel what you care about, your nervous system has likely slipped into threat (fight/flight/freeze).
 When survival takes over, values go quiet.

 Sometimes they don’t go quiet—they get replaced.
-In a fawn or freeze response, you may reach for whatever keeps you safe: the room’s approval, an old authority script, a borrowed rule.
-When that voice starts steering, you can feel torn or paralyzed.
-Psychology calls this an introject: a value or voice you absorbed and mistake for your own.
+In a fawn or freeze response, you may reach for whatever keeps you safe: other people’s approval, an old authority script, a borrowed rule.
+When that borrowed voice starts steering, you can feel torn or paralyzed.
+Psychology calls it an introject: a value or voice you absorbed and mistake for your own.

-Do not force the protocol.
-Avoid big decisions from dysregulation.
+Do not force FRA when you are dysregulated.
+Avoid big decisions from survival mode.

 In survival mode, stabilize first: